 The Board believes that all directors should attend all meetings of the Board and all meetings of each Committee of which a director is a member.
-During the Company's 2016 fiscal year, participation by the directors in meetings of the Board and Committees is summarised below.
+Directors are invited to, and often attend Committee meetings on which they are not a member of.
+During the Company's 2019 fiscal year, participation by the directors in meetings of the Board and Committees is summarised below.
 It is customary for the Chairman to invite Company executives (including the CEO) to attend Committee meetings.